-In figure \ref{fig:speed_of_sound} we have shown the speed of sound in the medium calculated from the relation $c_s^2 = \frac{d\mathcal{P}}{d\mathcal{E}}$.
-The speed of sound squared correctly goes to the conformal limit $1/2$ for high temperature as can be seen from the figure.
+In Fig.~\ref{fig:speed_of_sound}, we have shown the squared speed of sound as a function of the temperature for $\mu=0$ in the medium calculated from the relation $c_s^2 = {d\mathcal{P}}/{d\mathcal{E}}$.
+The squared speed of sound correctly goes to the conformal limit of $1/2$ for high temperatures.